Online Percentage Calculator – Fast & Free

 How do I find the original price before a discount?

-A percentage calculator handles this in one step: divide the sale price by (1 minus the discount as a decimal).
+Divide the sale price by (1 minus the discount as a decimal).
 A jacket now selling for $85 after a 15% markdown: $85 ÷ 0.85 = $100.
 That’s what it cost before.

 What is 15% more than 200?